 Earlier this month, the state health department warned people about swine flu at county and local fairs.

-Symptoms of swine flu are similar to seasonal flu including fever, cough, runny nose, body aches, and nausea.
+are similar to seasonal flu including fever, cough, runny nose, body aches, and nausea.

 Symptoms typically happen within three days of exposure, but can sometimes take over a week to show up.